Genetic Causes of Cerebral Palsy

 Counseling and Management After Genetic Diagnosis

-Identifying a genetic etiology in a child labeled with CP fundamentally changes the clinical trajectory — it provides a precise diagnosis, informs recurrence risk counseling for the family, directs surveillance for associated comorbidities, and increasingly identifies patients eligible for targeted therapies.
-Families should understand that a genetic diagnosis explains the cause without diminishing access to rehabilitation, educational, and therapeutic supports.
+Identifying a genetic etiology in a child labeled with CP changes the clinical trajectory — it provides a precise diagnosis, informs recurrence risk, directs comorbidity surveillance, and increasingly identifies patients eligible for targeted therapies.
+A genetic diagnosis explains the cause without diminishing access to rehabilitation and therapeutic supports.
+Treatment approaches (baclofen, trihexyphenidyl, BoNT-A, ITB pump, SDR) are covered in detail in the Genetic Dystonias module.

 Key Points